rudenoise/rudenoiseSite/md/writingSystem2016.md

 * Mac Book Pro (or Thinkpad x220 and earlier)
 * Big monitor
 * External mechanical keyboard
-* Vim
+* (n)Vim

 Typing on computers is secondary to handwriting but essential to publishing.
-Learn to touch-type.
-It's quicker and feels good.
-It can be learned in three weeks as part of usual computer use.
+Touch-typing is essential.

 ### Analogue:
 * Pilot Capless and a Kaweko Lilliput
 * Rhodia dot notepads (A5, A5, A6)
 * Plain A4 envelopes

-Writing by hand is another context/medium and influences the process.
+Writing by hand is a context/medium that underpins the whole process.

 ## <a id='theMeat'></a>The Problem